Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Results

 We study quenches from weak to strong interactions.
-We keep $U$ fixed at $U_0=2E_0$, but switch $R(t)$ at $t=0$, from $R/r_0=1$ to $R/r_0=1.5;2.0;2.5;3.0;3.5;4.0;4.3;4.5$.
-Fig.\ref{FIG:3D199} shows the corresponding {\em ground state} pair density distributions $g(r)$.
-The oscillations in $g(r)$ become more pronounced as $R$ grows, and the range of correlations increases.
-Typically for the interaction (\ref{eq:vRyd}), particles tend to cluster for larger $R$, eventually leading to a cluster solid\cite{cinti_supersolid_2010}.
-This tendency to cluster is seen in the growth of $g(r)$ for small distance $r$ as we increase $R$.
+We keep $U$ fixed at $U_0=2\,E_0$, but switch $R(t)$ at $t=0$, from $R_0/r_0=1$ to $R_1/r_0=1.5;2.0;2.5;3.0;3.5;4.0;4.3;4.5$.
+In the left panel of Fig.~\ref{FIG:3D199eps} we show the corresponding {\em ground state} pair density distributions $g(r)$.
+The spatial oscillations in $g(r)$ become more pronounced as $R_1$ grows, and the range of correlations increases.
+Typically for the interaction~(\ref{eq:vRyd}), particles tend to cluster for larger $R$, eventually leading to a cluster solid~\cite{cinti_supersolid_2010}.
+This tendency to cluster is seen in the growth of $g(r)$ for small distance $r$ as we increase $R_1$.

-The time evolution of $g(r,t)$ after a quench from ${R/r_0=1}$ to the target values is shown in Fig.~\ref{FIG:3D399} as color maps, where the horizontal axis is the distance $r$ and the vertical axis is the time $t$.
-For small target values $R_1=1.5 r_0$ and $2 r_0$, the information about the quench of the pair interaction is spreading to larger distances $r$ as time evolves.
-We note that there is no ``light cone'' boundary.
-The light cone bound by Lieb and Robinson\cite{lieb_finite_1972} applies only to discrete Hamiltonians, and was found for the Bose Hubbard model in Ref.~\onlinecite{carleo2014pra} with tVMC.
-An effective light cone can appear if the group velocity $v_g$ of the elementary excitations has an upper bound $c$.
+The time evolution of $g(r,t)$ after a quench from ${R_0/r_0=1}$ to the target values is shown in Fig.~\ref{FIG:3D399} as color maps, where the horizontal axis is the distance $r$ and the vertical axis is the time $t$.
+The evolution of $g(r,t)$ shows that the information about the quench of the pair interaction is spreading to larger distances $r$ as time evolves.
+Lieb and Robinson proposed a ``light cone'' outside of which the effect of the quench has not yet arrived~\cite{lieb_finite_1972}.
+This light cone bound applies only to discrete Hamiltonians, and was found for the Bose Hubbard model in Ref.~\onlinecite{carleo2014pra} with tVMC in one and two dimensions, where the ``light'' are the elementary excitations.
+Such a light cone appears if the group velocity $v_g$ of the elementary excitations has an upper bound $c$.
 Then a quench can excite two waves in opposite directions (conserving total momentum zero); the information about the quench would travel with $2c$, hence the response of $g(r,t)$ is expected to move with $2c$ to larger $r$.
-In lattice Hamiltonians there is a finite interval of quasi-momenta and thus $v_g$ must have a maximum, usually the sound velocity, with which information can spread.
-Here we have a continuous Hamiltonian, therefore there is no restriction on $v_g$.
-Indeed closer inspection reveals oscillation of $g(r,t)$ with very large wave numbers that travel very fast.